England captain Eoin Morgan plays down Jos Buttler fitness concerns

 Eoin Morgan has eased worries over Jos Buttler's fitness after he did not keep wicket in Saturday's 106-run win over Bangladesh in Cardiff.

-Buttler tweaked his hip while scoring a swashbuckling 64 from 44 deliveries as England amassed their highest World Cup score of 386-6.
+Buttler tweaked his hip while scoring a swashbuckling 64 from 44 deliveries as England amassed their highest World Cup score of 386-6, with Jonny Bairstow taking the gloves as Bangladesh were dismissed for 280.

 England vs W Indies